danintel/sawtooth-faq/validator.rst

 * 4004 is used by the Validator component bus, which uses ZMQ.
 The validator listens to requests on this port from the REST API and from one or more transaction processors.
 This port can be left closed to external hosts in a firewall configuration if all the transaction processors are on the same host as the validator (the usual case)

+Port 4004 is sometimes exported to port 4040 in Sawtooth Docker containers for the validator.

 * 8008 is used by the REST API, which connects the Client to the Validator.
 This port can be left closed to external hosts in a firewall configuration if the client is always on the same host as a validator (common during testing)